Bronze Hardware

 Our standing oarlock horns are sold in pairs only...

-Machined castings (like the ones shown at top) were $135./pr.
+Machined castings (like the ones shown at top) were $180./pr.

 Shipping weight 7 lbs/pair.

 Standing horns are usually installed in an elongated midship oarlock pad together with the standard horns.
 The tail end of that shank seats in a secondary socket that makes the installation extremely solid.
-Don't worry, we provide an installation page with every pair.
+It's not at all difficult; here's how it's done...Installation Page

 We also produce standard oarlocks and sockets.